PRIDE-Archive/pride-ontology/README.md

 If you have questions or need additional help, please contact the PRIDE Helpdesk at the EBI: pride-support@ebi.ac.uk

 Please send us your feedback, including error reports, improvement suggestions, new feature requests and any other things you might want to suggest to the PRIDE team.

+To modifiy the present ontology please, modified the obo file pride_cv.obo and convert it to pride owl using the following prootocol: